ISSN 2579-2784 (Print)

 The periodical Mathematical Problems of Computer Science publishes theoretical and experimental papers on modern directions of theoretical and applied mathematics, informatics and computer science.
+The articles presented for the publication in Mathematical Problems of Computer Science should be in English.
 Current appropriate topics are summarized in the headings of the editorial areas.

 Contributions should contain novel and previously unpublished materials, i.e., original results, methods, observations, concepts or applications, as well as new insights into previously reported research.

 The title, abstract, introduction, and summary should be sufficiently informative, the paper should be written carefully and thoroughly proofread.